 How do you do this:

-- Incorporate a variety of colors of plant-based foods to get a range of polyphenols that act as powerful antioxidants to reduce reactive oxidative species that perpetuate oxidative stress.
+- Incorporate a variety of colors of plant-based foods to get a range of polyphenols that act as antioxidants to help manage oxidative stress.

 - Carotenoids, which are found in dark green leafy vegetables like kale and spinach, pistachio nuts, eggs, orange bell peppers, and corn

-- Omega-3 fats from foods like wild fish, walnuts, or algae oils since research suggests that those who consume the most omega-3s have the lowest risk of cataracts.
+- Omega-3 fats from foods like wild fish, walnuts, or algae oils since research suggests that those who consume the most omega-3s may have a lower risk of cataracts.

 - Inflammatory ultra-processed foods, added sugars, foods with trans or saturated fats in factory-farmed meats, deep-fried foods, commercial baked goods, refined grains like white bread and pasta, and excessive alcohol.